-Since time of ancient civilizations herbal remedies have been used as scents, flavorings and medicines.
-The ritual of smudging sage has its roots in Native American tradition, and is today widely used in different cultures and traditions.
+The ritual of smudging sage has its roots in Native American tradition and is today widely used in different cultures and traditions.
 Here’s how to recreate a clear and organized atmosphere at home.

-Spring equinox (also called the March equinox) marks the official spring season, and change of season is a great time for renewal, for ones self as well as our atmosphere.
+The Spring equinox (also called the March equinox) marks the official spring season, and change of season is a great time for renewal, for one’s self as well as our atmosphere.
 One way to fill up a room and change its energy for the better is to waft it with smoke, a method called smudging.

-The technique for burning sage is known as smudging, a sage burning and intentional ritual, and this mood-boosting routine is simple!
+The technique for burning sage is known as smudging, a sage burning, and intentional ritual, and this mood-boosting routine is simple!
 To burn and to smudge the sage, light the tip of the smudge and blow it out.
 The sage stick put out a lot of soothing smoke.
-It is useful to open up a window or door to let the air circulate, so that the cleansing procedure can be as effective as possible.
+It is useful to open up a window or door to let the air circulate so that the cleansing procedure can be as effective as possible.
 In the original smudging rituals, the materials involved represent the four elements, a central theme in many Native American rituals.
-The bowl represents water, the herbs represents earth, the feather and wind represents air, and the flame represents fire.
+The bowl represents water, the herbs represent earth, the feather and wind represent air, and the flame represents fire.

 Sage is often sold as a bundle of dried leaves.
-Make sure that is is ethically sourced, and friendly traded.
+Make sure that it is ethically sourced, and friendly trade.
 Dried Rosemary is another great alternative for cleansing the air, as a variation to Sage.